Yabby1997/StarWars-Edge-of-Galactic-Empire/README.md

 # StarWars : Edge of Galactic Empire

 ### Description
-This is the first game I made as term-project for Computer Science Lecture (Fall, 2016).
+This is the first game I made as term project for ***Computer Programming 1*** Lecture (Fall, 2016).
 So notice that this codes are not well organized 😂
 + Language : Java
 + Environment : JVM, [Greenfoot](https://www.greenfoot.org)